Carly-Fox/FPS/README.md

 This project is a first-person shooter made using C++.
 The controls are similar to those in any modern first-person shooter.
 The player can increase their score by shooting the targets around the room.

-A video of the current build of the game can be viewed here: https://www.youtube.com/watch?v=oyLDiCRqL4o&feature=youtu.be
+A video of the current build of the game can be viewed in my portfolio: https://www.carlyfox.net/copy-of-first-person-shooter

 External Libraries Used: Assimp, GLM, OpenGL, and SDL